thatbirdguythatuknownot/sniplections/README.md

 # sniplections
-Collection of various snippets/files that I made.
+Collection of various snippets/files that I made or improved.
+Requires a copy-paste or `from file import *` to work properly.

 **safe_eval.py**<br/>